karrick/gohm/README.md

 ### LogStatusBitmaskWithFormat

-`LogStatusBitmaskWithFormat` returns a new http.Handler that logs HTTP requests that have a status code that matches any of the status codes in the specified bitmask.
-The handler will output lines in the specified log format string to the specified io.Writer.
+`LogStatusBitmaskWithFormat` returns a new `http.Handler` that logs HTTP requests that have a status code that matches any of the status codes in the specified bitmask.
+The handler will output lines in the specified log format string to the specified `io.Writer`.

 The following format directives are supported: